Skip to Content

 The Piano Bar is also home to Kim and Tamara Pinegar’s dueling piano show (see the dueling piano schedule) which will have you singing along until the wee hours of the morning.

-Spring For a Top-Tier Buffet: Head over to either Cosmopolitan’s Wicked Spoon or Bacchanal at Caesars Palace for an experience worth paying an additional $20 for when compared to other options on the Strip.
+Spring For a Top-Tier Buffet: Head over to either Cosmopolitan’s Wicked Spoon or the Bacchanal Buffet at Caesars Palace for an experience worth paying up for.

 More on my experience at both buffets (with a plethora of pictures).

-Lastly, since you’re already in the neighborhood, I’d recommend stopping by Bellagio to see the Fountains of Bellagio and Conservatory which boasts a new display quarterly.
+Lastly, since you’re already in the neighborhood, I recommend stopping by Bellagio to see the Fountains of Bellagio and Conservatory which boasts a new display quarterly.

 Share this Article!